Can you have a funeral without a service? Yes, you can. It’s called an unattended funeral and it’s becoming more popular in the UK.

 What happens at an unattended funeral?

-With an unattended funeral, there’s no service and no mourners.
+There’s no formal service at an unattended funeral, meaning no family or friends attend and there are no flowers, readings or songs.
 Instead, the funeral director will collect the person who has died and take them to a crematorium or cemetery, depending on what you’ve chosen.
-The person is then cremated or buried without a service – which means there are no family or friends at the funeral, and no readings or music.
+The person is then cremated or buried without a service.

-What are the main types of unattended funeral?
+What are the main types of unattended funerals?

 How much does an unattended funeral cost?